kjspring/stress-detection-wearable-devices/README.md

 ## Introduction

 Stress prediction is important for monitoring mental health and well-being.
-Using wearable devices, we can gather physiological and motion data to develop models that accurately forecast an individual's stress.
+Using wearable devices, we can gather physiological data to develop models that accurately forecast an individual's stress.

 Stress can have detrimental effects on both mental and physical health.
 When individuals experience prolonged or chronic stress, it can contribute to various mental health disorders such as anxiety, depression, and burnout.
 Additionally, stress can become physical symptoms and lead to conditions such as cardiovascular diseases, gastrointestinal problems, weakened immune system, and impaired cognitive functioning.
 Furthermore, chronic stress can exacerbate existing health conditions and hinder the recovery process.